Summary in English

 - The estimated cost - 200 million SEK - defrays by Region Skåne.

-- The construction works on the infrastructure starts in January, 2017, and continues until the end of 2018.
+- The construction works on the infrastructure starts in January, 2017, and continues until 2019.

 - The operation of the trams is planned to begin in Spring 2020.